Triple Chocolate Pop Tart Pastries

 Instructions

-1. In a saucepan, mix together the cocoa powder, sugar, milk, salt and half of the chopped chocolate.
-Heat until the chocolate has melted and you get a smooth mixture.
+1. In a saucepan, mix together the cocoa powder, sugar, milk, salt, and half of the chopped chocolate.
+Heat over medium-low, stirring, until the chocolate has melted and you have a smooth mixture.

-2. Roll out the chilled pie dough about 3 mm thick, and cut out 3 x 4 inch rectangles.
+2. Roll out the chilled dough to about 3 mm thick and cut out 3 x 4-inch rectangles.
 You should get 16 rectangles (makes 8 pop tarts).

-3. Egg wash the edges of half of the rectangles and spoon a heaped tablespoon of the chocolate fudge filling into the centre of each one.
-Spread the filling slightly, but leave at least 3/4 inch room around the edge.
+3. Brush the edges of half the rectangles with egg wash.
+Spoon a heaped tablespoon of the chocolate fudge filling into the centre of each.
+Spread slightly, leaving at least 3/4 inch around the edge.

-4. Prick the centres of the other 8 rectangles with a toothpick.
-Place these rectangles over the filling, seal the edges with your fingers and “crimp” the edges with a fork.
+4. Prick the centres of the remaining 8 rectangles with a toothpick.
+Place these over the filling, seal the edges with your fingers, and crimp with a fork.

 For the chocolate frosting:

-1. While the chocolate pop tarts are baking, make the chocolate frosting by mixing together the powdered sugar and cocoa powder.
-Add the water, 1/2 tablespoon at a time while stirring/whisking, until you get the right consistency.
-(The right consistency in this case means that the frosting will gently drip down the sides, but still form a generous layer on top of each pop tart.)
+1. Mix together the powdered sugar and cocoa powder.
+Slowly add water 1/2 tablespoon at a time, whisking after each addition, until the frosting gently drips down the sides but still forms a generous layer on top of each pop tart.

-1. Spread the frosting onto the slightly cooled pop tarts and decorate with chocolate sprinkles.
+1. Spoon the frosting onto the slightly cooled pop tarts.
+If you want them extra pretty, direct the flow of frosting with a spoon.
+Scatter with chocolate sprinkles.

 Storage:

-1. The gluten free triple chocolate pop tarts keep well in a closed container in a cool dry place for 3 – 4 days.
+1. Keep in a closed container in a cool, dry place for 3–4 days.

 • Prep Time: 1 hour 30 minutes